 Other: Vertical Portrait Mode for Social Media

-The GoPro HERO 7 Black was the most powerful action camera the company had created until the HERO 8 Black was released.
-The HERO 7 Black is still an excellent action camera, though.
+At time of release, the GoPro HERO 7 Black was the most powerful action camera in the world.
+It's since been surpassed by the HERO 8 Black and then the HERO 9 Black, but the HERO 7 Black is still an excellent action camera.
 We're impressed by its digital HyperSmooth stabilization, and how easy it is to use.
-App support is far better than with its current biggest rival, the DJI Osmo Action and offers a slew of snazzy features including TimeWarp, live streaming and voice control.
+App support is far better than with its main rival, the DJI Osmo Action, and it offers a slew of snazzy features including TimeWarp, live streaming and voice control.
+Despite a lower photo resolution, the HERO 7 Black still offers a better overall package than the best modern budget action cameras, such as the Akaso Brave 7 LE.